You are here

-Focus Area 1: Curriculum - The CSD Department will appropriately align the course sequence in the undergraduate and graduate programs and enhance curriculum to reflect current standards and address current issues in the profession.
+Focus Area 1: Curriculum - The CSD Department will ensure alignment of course sequence in the undergraduate and graduate programs and enhance curriculum to reflect current standards and address current issues in the profession.

-Focus Area 2: Clinical Education - The CSD Department will develop the clinical education resources to provide a breadth and depth of education and to support an expansion of the graduate program to 25 students.
+Focus Area 2: Clinical Education - The CSD Department will develop the clinical education resources to provide a breadth and depth of education and to support an expansion of the graduate program to 25 students per cohort.
 Resources include university clinic client base, clinic instructors, off-campus placements, and liaison support.

-Action: Advance methods for clinical instructors to provide high-quality clinical education to students
+Opportunity 2: The program has an opportunity to advance methods for clinical instructors to provide high-quality clinical education to students.

 Focus Area 3: Assessment - The CSD Department will determine students' mastery of knowledge and skills addressed in the curriculum through formative and summative assessment and use information for improvements in the program and support for student learning.